 Don’t believe me?
 Just watch:

-Note: The video above was originally made for AKWIRE which is now Prometheus Routine Maintenance.
-The same functionality is available in Routine Maintenance.
+Note: The video above was originally made for AKWIRE which is now part of Prometheus Planning & Scheduling).
+The same functionality is available in Planning & Scheduling.

 I know it’s hard to give up Excel – you’ve been through so much together!
 The good news is, you don’t have to.
 You can keep everything you love about it, while ditching everything you don’t love.
-Daily Work Sheet combines the familiarity and simplicity of Excel with the powerful, time-saving features of Prometheus Routine Maintenance.
+Daily Work Sheet combines the familiarity and simplicity of Excel with the powerful, time-saving features of AKWIRE.
 What’s not to love?